 3. Tray with greenery

-4. single vase of flowers
+4. Single vase of flowers

-Same white tray decorated differently.
+Here’s the same white tray that’s decorated differently.

 Fill a single vase with two stems of flowers.